How Bird-Friendly Is Your Yard?

-Answer a few quick questions about your yard.
-You will get a habitat score, a prioritized list of what to add next, the birds each step can attract in your region, and a printable plan to work from.
+Take this quick quiz to find out.
+You will get a bird-friendliness score, a prioritized list of what to add next, and the birds each step can attract in your region.

 Which feeders do you keep?